severalnines/docs/components.rst

 **Examples**

-Assume we have a data node on 10.10.10.20 (port 3306) on cluster id 2, that we want to backup all databases:
+Assume we have a data node on 10.10.10.20 (port 3306) on cluster id 2, and we want to backup all databases:

 .. code-block:: bash